 *Please note that we strongly recommend professional installation as concealing the cables requires carefully removing trim panels, headliners, and other components inside the car.
 The following steps to hide the cables are only suggestions and can vary from vehicle to vehicle and on the optional cameras that you choose to install.

-To conceal the exposed cables, you may tuck them inside the headliner, remove the weatherstrip and tuck the wires inside.
+- To conceal the exposed cables, you may tuck them inside the headliner, remove the weather strips, and tuck the wires inside.
 You can also remove some trim panels of the car and hide the cables inside.

 For more hints on how to conceal the cables, please check out more information HERE.

-Once all checks are complete, tuck the multiplexer box under the driver’s seat. *Be careful the cables don’t get entangled when you move the chair back.
+- Once all checks are complete, tuck the multiplexer box under the driver’s seat.

 You have successfully installed the Multiplexer Accessory!